 Are some nationalities more exigent with health?

 In every nationality there are different patients profiles, we cannot generalize.
 But it is true that Mediterranean people (above all Italian, Greek and Portuguese) live with more anguish and worry their health.
 They require more attention and involvement from their doctors.
+Find a greek doctor in Luxembourg.

 What do you suggest to doctors who want to work in Luxembourg?

 I suggest them to learn more languages as possible, to be able speak to people to different nationalities.
-I’d like to remember you that the official languages in Luxemburg are 3 and they are all important.
+I’d like to remember you that the official languages in Luxembourg are 3 and they are all important.

 What you would miss if you had to live the country tomorrow?